uwcms/L1TCaloLayer1LUTWriter/README.md

 svn co svn+ssh://svn.cern.ch/reps/cactus/trunk/cactusprojects/calol1/extern/UCT2016Layer1CTP7Client UCT2016Layer1CTP7Client
 ```

+If you don't have access to online cactus svn, you can take stuff
-For your convenience the client is currently installed on CERN AFS
+from my area.
+For your convenience the client is currently installed
-in /afs/cern.ch/user/d/dasu/public and the directory trees are
+on CERN AFS in /afs/cern.ch/user/d/dasu/public and the directory trees
-accessible to all system:anyuser.
+are accessible to all system:anyuser.
 So, you should be able to build
 whereever you have access to AFS with CERN tokens.

 Typically this package is run along with the emulator so that we